Helping a Family Member Who Has PTSD

 - Learn as much as you can about PTSD.
 Knowing how PTSD affects people may help you understand what your family member is going through.
 The more you know, the better you and your family can handle PTSD.

 - Offer to go to doctor visits with your family member.
-You can help keep track of medicine and therapy, and you can be there for support.
+You can help keep track of appointments, and you can be there for support.

 - Tell your loved one you want to listen and that you also understand if he or she doesn't feel like talking.